GyulyVGC/sniffnet/README.md

 [![Version](https://img.shields.io/crates/v/sniffnet.svg)](https://crates.io/crates/sniffnet)
 ![License](https://img.shields.io/crates/l/sniffnet.svg)

-Aim of the application is to intercept incoming and outgoing traffic through a user specified network interface of a computer.
+Aim of the application is to intercept and filter network traffic through a user specified interface of a computer.

 The application will periodically generate and update a [human-readable textual report](#textual-report-structure), providing statistics about the observed network packets.

-There are several command line options that can be specified to select the network adapter to inspect, to set a desired textual report update frequency and to specify filters on the observed network traffic.
+Several command line options are available to select the network adapter to inspect, to set a desired report update frequency and to specify filters on the observed traffic.

 <hr>